-Social media a “lifeline” for some youths
+Social media is a “lifeline” for some youths

 Last week, Surgeon General Vivek Murthy issued an advisory warning that social media is bad for teens’ and youths’ mental health.